opener-project/ner-base/core/README.md

 ### Features

-**A description of every feature is provided in the trainParams.properties properties file** distributed with ixa-pipe-nerc.
+**A description of every feature is provided in the trainParams.properties file** distributed with ixa-pipe-nerc.
 As the training functionality is configured in properties files, please do check this document.
 For each model distributed, there is a prop file which describes the training of the model, as well as a